 Under Minnesota law, a driver operating a vehicle with no proof of insurance can be charged with a misdemeanor.

-However, if you are a pedestrian struck by an automobile and do not have car insurance, you are not out of luck.
+However, if you are a pedestrian struck by an automobile and do not have car insurance, you are still in luck.
 You can file a claim with the driver’s insurance company.

-If you successfully pursue a personal injury claim against the driver who hit you, you can receive compensation for your losses from the driver and the liability coverage under their insurance policy.
+Suppose you successfully pursue a personal injury claim against the driver who hit you.
+In that case, you can receive compensation for your losses from the driver and the liability coverage under their insurance policy.

 Unfortunately, uninsured drivers or those who fail to carry the state’s minimum coverage may not have the means to pay you the compensation you deserve.
 However, you may pursue claims under your uninsured or underinsured coverage if you have an automobile insurance policy.